Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-conditionals.md

 This is where things get tricky, though!
 In order to compare the user input to the random number generated, we need to convert it into a number as well.
 We can use the `int` function for that, but if you pass it a badly formatted string, it will cause an error.

-Let's try this out, what happens when you add the following line to a python file and run it?
+Let's try this out, what happens when you add the following line to a new python file and run it?

 ```python
 int("four")